 When our kids want a pet, we almost always give in.
-Currently, we have eight kids and nine animals: 2 dogs, 2 cats, 2 guinea pigs, 2 lizards, and 1 snake.
-Honestly, all the animals are pretty fun except the guinea pigs.
-Do yourself a favor and never get a guinea pig!
+Currently, we have eight kids and seven animals: 2 dogs, 2 cats, 2 lizards, and 1 snake.

 No matter how many conversations we have about responsibility and pet ownership, it inevitably devolves into the age-old result of the parents doing most of the work to keep the animals alive.
 The new wears off, the kittens grow into uninteresting, ordinary looking cats, and mom and dad are stuck with 17 mouths to feed.

 Also, the pets eventually die and some minor grief counseling becomes necessary for the children who showed no interest in the pet for the majority of its’ life.

 Everything has a cost, and it’s not just a financial one.

 There’s a teaching in the Bible that, for some reason, doesn’t get much press.

 It comes from Jesus, and it’s in the gospel of Luke.
 Jesus said:

 “Suppose one of you wants to build a tower.
 Won't you first sit down and estimate the cost to see if you have enough money to complete it?